prateektrisect/Lab_assignments/Q6/T4/README.md

 ```

 ## How to attempt?
-For the given task the solution is already provided.
-Refer the steps below to execute your second code.
+Refer the steps below to execute your code.

 For the given problem the system will provide user inputs directly.
 You don't need to write any code to take user input.